seegg/barebone-demo/README.md

 convenience and returns a boolean indicating whether the local state should be updated.

+If no callback function is supplied, the default behaviour is to do a strict comparison between the old state and the new state on the property the `useStore` hook has selected.

 ```ts
 const Counter = () => {
   // Only update the local count if the store count is bigger